-Rachelle Wolford is the Senior Program Manager for the Manufacturing Institute’s, the nonprofit affiliate of the National Association of Manufacturers (NAM), Heroes MAKE America Career Skills Program at Fort Riley.
-In her role, Rachelle serves as the onsite liaison for the Manufacturing institute which allows her to handle all facets of the program such as recruitment, enrollment, class schedules, and company tours.
+Rachelle Wolford is the Director of Heroes Program Execution for the Manufacturing Institute’s, the nonprofit affiliate of the National Association of Manufacturers (NAM).
+In her role, Rachelle serves as the day-to-day manager of the Heroes MAKE America Career Skills Program which allows her to handle all facets of the program such as recruitment, enrollment, class schedules, and company tours.

 As an Air Force spouse, Rachelle also serves as a Key Spouse which is a commander-appointed role that allows her to serve as a resource to the command team to assist with the support of Air Force families.
 In this capacity, Rachelle strives to help enhance readiness, individual and family resiliency, and to help provide a sense of community.

 Rachelle resides and works remotely in Fort Riley, KS.
 She currently holds a bachelor’s degree in social sciences from Upper Iowa University and is currently pursuing a master’s degree in Public Administration with a concentration in non-profit organizations.
 During her free time, she enjoys spending time with her family, playing competitive softball, immersing herself in crafts, and rooting for either the Green Bay Packers or the Kansas Jayhawks.